How to Buy a Franchise in South Africa

 However, franchise opportunities don’t end at fast food restaurants.
 Many other areas of business offer affordable franchising opportunities.
 Some franchising opportunities under R1 million include:

-What is the Most Profitable Franchise to Own in South Africa?
+What is the Most Profitable Franchise to Own in SA?

-According to a report published by Business Tech, some of the franchises that make the most revenue per outlet include (in descending order):
+According to a report published by Business Tech, some of the biggest franchises that have the most market share (in descending order):

 • McDonald’s